 Rates

-The University System of Maryland Board of Regents reviews and approves proposed rates.
+Housing fees are reviewed annually by the UMD Residence Hall Association (RHA).
+The University System of Maryland Board of Regents reviews and approves proposed fees during their Spring meetings.

 | Room Type | Rate |